UPDATED MAR 24, 2020

 This tower of hedgerows is the closest alternative to a British Jurassic Park that you will find, (don’t miss the dinosaur statues at the palace surrounding the maze).
 The array of vexing vegetation is tucked away by the northern lake and will give you a great excuse to get ‘accidentally lost’ so you can enjoy some quality alone time.

 This delightful garden is Hammersmith’s own little secret glade to be proud of —and for good reason.
 A number of volunteers have helped restore and conserve its beauty over the years (and continue to do so).
 But the work is never done, so if you want to help out, there’s no shortage of activities to get your green fingers stuck in with.
+The 20-acre space also has tennis courts, netball, basketball, and a football pitch if you want to get sporty.

 Originally designed to be ‘fit for meditation’, there’s no doubt that you’ll find serenity and escapism at this beautiful spot.
 Located in Regent’s Park, but overlooked by many, this serene villa and gardens will transport you to a simpler time (ideally, one without smartphone overload).